 H2(g) + I2(g) ⇋ 2HI(g)

 However, in this reaction given above, two molecules on one side react to form two molecules of the product, so there is no effect of pressure in this reversible reaction.

 12. The structure of hydrocarbon in given below:

 (a)How many C- atoms are there in the main chain?
 Which is the word root?
 1

 (b) Identify the branch and its position number?

 (c) Write the IUPAC name of this compound.

 Answer: (a) No of C- atoms in the main chain is 4.
-Word root denotes the number of carbon atoms present in the principal chain (the longest possible continuous chain of carbon atoms including the functional group and the multiple bonds) of an organic compound.
+Word root denotes the number of carbon atoms present in the principal or main chain (the longest possible continuous chain of carbon atoms, including the functional group and the multiple bonds) of an organic compound.
 Hence, the word root in the given structural formula is But.